infosupport/rust-workshop/cli/step-by-step-5.md

    }
    ```
    Let's break this down.
-   1. The first line does the actual invocation and request the first page - which is indicated with the magic number `0`.
+   1. The first line does the actual invocation and requests the first page, which is indicated with the magic number `0`.
-   The result of that function call is then matched - are you starting to ee a pattern? - against two arms.
+   The result of that function call is then matched - are you starting to see a pattern? - against two arms.
-   2. The `Ok` arm logs how many tasks are in the result and prints a summary for each of them.
+   2. The `Ok` arm logs the number of tasks in the result and prints a summary for each one.
-   Because `page_size` is a relatively small number it fits in an `i32` (32-bit integer).
+   Because `page_size` is a relatively small number, it fits in with an `i32` (32-bit integer).
    The number of tasks one can have (`total_count`) is much larger, so it's declared as an `i64` (64-bit integer).
    The `min` method only works on variables of the same type, so we must "upcast" `page_size` to also be an `i64`.
-   3. The `Err` arm just prins the error it found and then terminates the program with exist code `1`.
+   3. The `Err` arm just prints the error it found and then terminates the program with exit code `1`.
-   It is customary that non-succesfull termination of a program is signaled by a non-zero exit code.
+   It is customary that a non-zero exit code signals non-successful program termination.

-Congratulations, you've made it through the hardest part of this workshop!
+Congratulations, you've made it through the most challenging part of this workshop!
-From here on, you have seen all the bricks to start building your own application.
+From here on, you have seen all the bricks to start building your application.